There Are 5 Kinds Of Las Vegas Travelers — Which One Fits Your Vibe?

 Spend the day at a wellness resort

 A stay at Canyon Ranch can be a splurge, but there’s a way to visit its location inside The Venetian Resort Las Vegas for a little over $100.
 A day pass for non-hotel guests is $125, but if you book a service for over $100, you can enjoy its massive wellness space for the entire day.
 We found a gel manicure or spa pedicure that costs $109 each, and while, yes, this is expensive for a nail treatment, it’s actually not when it also includes use of the fitness center and all its spa amenities.
 An experiential rain room with multi-sensory showers and an igloo experience filled with cool air and arctic mist are just some of the unique offerings.
-SWAP

 A stay at Canyon Ranch can be a splurge, but there’s a way to visit its location inside The Venetian Resort Las Vegas for a little over $100.
 A day pass for non-hotel guests is $125, but if you book a service for over $100, you can enjoy its massive wellness space for the entire day.
 We found a gel manicure or spa pedicure that costs $109 each, and while, yes, this is expensive for a nail treatment, it’s actually not when it also includes use of the fitness center and all its spa amenities.
 An experiential rain room with multi-sensory showers and an igloo experience filled with cool air and arctic mist are just some of the unique offerings.
-SWAP

 Challenge your strength on a rock climbing wall